Updated June 2026

 Notes

-- Focus on maintaining good form and quality reps throughout the workout.
+- Focus on good form and quality reps throughout.

-- Use modifications or scaling options as needed for your fitness level.
+- Use modifications or scaling options as needed.

 Scoring